EyalAr/Portage/README.md

 Topics are organized in a hierarchical manner.
 For example, `chat.new-message` is a sub-topic of `chat`.
-This mostly affects the way the library efficiently filters subscription handlers when a message is published, but also relates to the usage of wildcards in subscriptions (see below).
+This mostly affects the way the library efficiently filters subscription handlers when a message is published, but also relates to the usage of wild cards in subscriptions (see below).

 Hubs are simply an aggregation of channels, which can easily be accessed (and created on the fly) with a key.